Economy Plumbing Services logo

 Skip to the section that matches the question you have right now.

-Why a Toilet That Keeps Clogging Usually Needs More Than a PlungerWhat’s happening inside the pipeWhy repeated plunging can make things worseHow a Drain Camera Inspection Finds the Real ProblemWhat the camera can revealA real-world example from a homeowner
+Why a Toilet That Keeps Clogging Usually Needs More Than a PlungerWhat’s happening inside the pipeWhy repeated plunging can make things worseHow a Drain Camera Inspection Finds the Real Problem

 When a toilet keeps clogging even after a plunger, the problem is usually deeper than what you can see from the bowl.
 That’s when a plumber may bring in a camera.
-A toilet clog camera inspection helps locate the blockage in the drain line, so the next step is based on facts instead of guesswork.
+A toilet clog camera inspection helps locate the blockage in the drain line, so the service option is based on facts instead of guesswork.
 For homeowners in Austin and Marble Falls, that can save a lot of time, mess, and repeat trips to the hardware store.

 Why a Toilet That Keeps Clogging Usually Needs More Than a Plunger